 I joined Bailey Fisher in 2018, following 7 years’ in senior finance recruitment for clients from SMEs to multi-nationals.
 Previously, I managed the senior finance practice in Cambridge for a FTSE 250 specialist recruitment company, hiring across the Eastern region, focusing on Cambridge and Peterborough.
 At the start of my career I was based in Reading, recruiting across the Thames Valley and Northern Home Counties.

-I’m pleased to draw on my network to bring together CFOs of growth technology businesses for a series of dinners that I co-host as part of our Leadership Series in Cambridge and London.
+I’m pleased to draw on my network to bring together CFOs of growth focused businesses for a series of dinners that I co-host as part of our Leadership Series in Cambridge and London.